phaethonp/we-ai/readme.md

 ### A SUITE OF FREE OPEN-SOURCE TOOLS SERVED FROM A CENTRAL POINT
 * Extract data from Building Information Modelling Drawings and studies.
 Deliver reliable results through Data Analytics
 * Ease of Access to Information through NLP: People looking to invest in property development could use the platform to access comprehensive data about potential projects, including environmental impact, market research, projected costs, and expected returns, helping them make informed investment decisions.
-* Feedback loops: The insights generated from this analysis could then be fed back into the design process, helping architects make more informed decisions about their proposals.
+* Feedback loops: The insights generated from this analysis could then be fed back into the design process, helping architects make more informed decisions about their proposals.<BR><BR>

 ![we-ai-city-view-01](https://github.com/phaethonp/we-ai/assets/33053426/a01d782a-38b3-4046-834a-e78f96a5b812)